jaspector

 All requirements of the NM CID statewide permit system apply to Fort Sumner unless the Village has locally assumed permit authority.
 As a practical matter, the same triggers that require a permit in unincorporated De Baca County (new construction, additions, alterations, trade work, manufactured home installations) also require a permit within Fort Sumner.
 Any local Village zoning requirements (setbacks, lot coverage, use restrictions) apply in addition to CID structural/trade requirements.

+Building permit fees in Fort Sumner, NM are set by the local building department and vary by project type and valuation.
 Fees are calculated as: Same as unincorporated De Baca County.
 CID uses a valuation-based fee schedule.
 Example: new single-family residential construction (1,500 sq ft, estimated valuation ~$200,000): Building permit fee approximately $700 to $1,200 (range; verify with CID).
 Plan review fee approximately $450 to $780 (estimate ~65% of permit fee).
 Electrical permit (new 200-amp service) approximately $75 to $150.
 Plumbing permit (new residential) approximately $75 to $150.
 These are estimates only; always obtain a fee estimate from CID before budgeting..
 Plan check fee: Typically ~65% of the building permit fee for plan review.
 Paid at the time of application submittal..

-1. Contact the Village of Fort Sumner at (575) 355-2401 and ask: (a) Does the Village issue its own building permits for properties within village limits, or does it rely entirely on the NM CID? (b) Are there any local zoning, sign, fence, or use permits issued by the Village itself? (c) What is the current Village position on projects requiring both local and CID review?
+To apply for a building permit in Fort Sumner, NM, follow these steps: 1.
+Contact the Village of Fort Sumner at (575) 355-2401 and ask: (a) Does the Village issue its own building permits for properties within village limits, or does it rely entirely on the NM CID? (b) Are there any local zoning, sign, fence, or use permits issued by the Village itself? (c) What is the current Village position on projects requiring both local and CID review?
 2. Contact the NM CID Roswell Regional Office at (505) 476-4700 or CID.PERMITHELP@rld.nm.gov and advise them the project is in Fort Sumner, NM; confirm that CID handles permits for properties within the village limits (or confirm that the Village has assumed permit authority under a local ordinance).
 3. If CID handles permits for Fort Sumner (most likely scenario): Create an account at https://aca-prod.accela.com/NMMCID/Default.aspx.
 4. Submit permit application and plans online via the Accela portal or in person at the Roswell CID office (200 E. Chisum St., Roswell, NM 88201).
 5. Pay plan review fee at submittal; pay permit fee upon approval.
 6. Post permit on job site; schedule and pass required CID inspections.
 7. Receive Certificate of Occupancy from CID upon passing final inspection.
 8. If the Village has a separate local permit process (less likely but possible): Obtain local Village application from Village Hall at 151 N. 4th Street, Fort Sumner.
 Submit local application with site plan, proof of ownership, and project description.
 Receive local zoning/land-use clearance or permit from the Village.
 Also apply to CID for all structural and trade permits as needed.
 Obtain both local and state approvals before beginning work.

-Inspections can be scheduled via: CID Accela Citizen Access portal, CID Roswell Regional Office: (505) 476-4700, CID.PERMITHELP@rld.nm.gov.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Fort Sumner, NM via: CID Accela Citizen Access portal, CID Roswell Regional Office: (505) 476-4700, CID.PERMITHELP@rld.nm.gov.
 Request inspections at least one business day in advance; two to four business days recommended to account for travel logistics from Roswell to Fort Sumner..

-Other cities in De Baca County
+Other jurisdictions in De Baca County.

-View all De Baca County jurisdictions →
+All De Baca County jurisdictions →